 Read the section on what to do after applying as homeless to find out more about temporary accommodation and storage.

 You do not have to stay in temporary accommodation while the council make their inquiries.
 Staying with friends or family will not affect your application.

-You can download a flowchart showing the application process.
+You can download a homelessness process flowchart showing the application process.